swcarpentry/DEPRECATED-boot-camps/python/write_code_for_people/Readme.md

 ```

 We've got strings, ints, floats, and even other lists in there.
-While this is a perfectly valid thing to do in a list, it's often not a good idea for a number of reasons:
+While this is a perfectly valid thing to do in a list, it's often not best practice for a number of reasons:
 * the association between the name (e.g. "run", "temperature", etc) and the data (47, 372.756) is implied but not guaranteed,
 * lists imply that the order is important which is not the case here, and
 * it is common to act on each member of a list with the same operation